 When it’s finally time, we wouldn’t be surprised if Bohemia makes the official announcement in the form of a teaser trailer, though, and rest assured: when it exists, we’ll add it here.

-Unsurprisingly, given how long Arma 3 has been alive and kicking – and especially in the long lull between the last full-scale official DLC in 2019, and this month’s announcement of the upcoming, Vietnam-focused S.O.G.
-Prairie Fire Creator DLC – fans have been ever watchful for signs that Bohemia may be hard at work on a sequel.
+Unsurprisingly, given how long Arma 3 has been alive and kicking – and especially in the long lull between the last full-scale official DLC in 2019 – broken only by the excellent Vietnam-focused S.O.G.
+Prairie Fire Creator DLC in 2021 – fans have been ever watchful for Arma 4 leaks that suggested Bohemia may be hard at work on a sequel.

-Things seemed to hot up a little in January 2021, when some apparently leaked game screenshots carrying a logo that read “Arma Reforger” were shared over Twitter by a user called @biostiel – whom some community members (on the Arma subreddit at least) believed to be a genuine Bohemia Interactive insider, with privileged information about their current projects.
-However, authentic insider or not, @biostiel’s tweets swiftly clarified their claims, saying that the game shown in the allegedly leaked photos was not Arma 4, but rather an unnamed, smaller-scale, multiplayer-only shooter project (we’ve seen nothing of it since).
+Arma Reforger had first surfaced in January 2021, when some apparently leaked game screenshots carrying a logo that read “Arma Reforger” were shared over Twitter by a user called @biostiel – whom some community members (on the Arma subreddit at least) believed to be a genuine Bohemia Interactive insider, with privileged information about their current projects.

 Night gathers, then, and our watch continues.
 As soon as there’s something more substantial – or, ideally, official – to get our teeth into about Arma 4, we’ll let you know here.